tarunchauhan25/Course_Assignment/README.md

 ## Note:
 Due to Github restriction (of 25 mb) we could not upload the video and executable file here.
 Please access them through [this google drive link](https://drive.google.com/drive/folders/13WKMec3Ds-A400uwICikQeUK2Obra-s-?usp=sharing).
 If the system does not have the given library then use the `Executable` folder for procedure to run the code.
-The folder contains a setup video and a zip.
+The folder contains a setup video and a zip for both MacOS and Windows.

 ## Algorithms used:
 We have introduced a variable `mode`.